alukycode/RuntasticExportProcessor/README.md

 ## How to export data to Google My Maps
 1. Log in to https://www.google.com/maps/d/
 2. Create a new map and add a new layer.
+Note that there's the limit of 10 layers per map.
 3. Click 'Import' link.
 4. Drag and drop your GPX file.
 5. Click on 'Individual styles' and select 'Uniform' style.